spaansba/ForesightJS/docs/versioned_docs/version-2.2/getting_started/getting_started.md

 unregister()
 ```

-## What About Touch Devices?

-ForesightJS focuses on using mouse movement for prefetching, so you'll need your own approach for touch devices like phones and tablets.
-The `ForesightManager.instance.register()` method returns an `isTouchDevice` boolean that you can use to create this separate logic.
-You can safely call `register()` even on touch devices, as the Foresight manager will bounce touch devices to avoid unnecessary processing.

-An example of what to do with touch devices can be found in the [Next.js](/docs/integrations/nextjs) or [React Router](/docs/integrations/react) ForesightLink components.

 ## Integrations

 Since ForesightJS is framework agnostic, it can be integrated with any JavaScript framework.
 While I haven't yet built integrations for every framework, ready-to-use implementations for [Next.js](/docs/integrations/nextjs) and [React Router](/docs/integrations/react) are already available.
 Sharing integrations for other frameworks/packages is highly appreciated!